0xLiamHarris/TLDR/README.md

-# TLDR App
+# TLDR

+## TL;DR

+**TLDR** is an app designed to scrape and preprocess web docs for LLM training, featuring:
+- Easy setup and usage.
+- Compatibility with both static and dynamic web content.
+- Optimized output in JSON format.

 ## Overview

-TLDR is a Python application for scraping product documentation or guides from specified URLs, extracting relevant information, and saving it in a JSON format optimized for training GPT-4 models.
-It utilizes BeautifulSoup for static content and Playwright as a fallback for dynamic content that requires JavaScript execution.
+TLDR is a Python application specifically geared for scraping product documentation or guides from specified URLs, extracting relevant information, and saving it in a JSON format optimized for training GPT-4 models.
+It utilizes [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) for static content and [Playwright](https://playwright.dev/) as a fallback for dynamic content that requires JavaScript execution.

 ## Installation

-### Using `setup.py` (Recommended for most users)
+### Prerequisites
+Python 3.8 or higher.

+### General Installation (Recommended)

-This method installs TLDR and automatically sets up Playwright, including necessary browser binaries.
+This method installs **TLDR** and automatically sets up Playwright, including necessary browser binaries.

 1. Clone this repository.
-2. Navigate to the root directory of the cloned repository.
+2. Navigate to the root directory of the cloned repo.
-3. Create a virtual environment (optional but recommended):
+3. Create a virtual environment *(optional but recommended)*:
-   - `python3 -m venv venv`
+   - **Windows**: `python -m venv venv` then `venv\Scripts\activate`
-4. Activate the virtual environment:
-   - On Windows: `venv\Scripts\activate`
-   - On Unix or MacOS: `source venv/bin/activate`
+   - **Unix/MacOS**: `python3 -m venv venv` then `source venv/bin/activate`
-5. Install the package, which includes automatic Playwright setup:
+4. Install TLDR with dependencies:
-   - `pip install .`
+   - Run `pip install .`
+   - The post-installation script attempts to install Playwright browsers automatically.

 ### For Development

-If you're setting up TLDR for development purposes, follow these steps:
+If you're setting up **TLDR** for development purposes or need manual control over the installation process, follow these steps:

-1. Clone this repository.
-2. Navigate to the root directory of the cloned repository.
-3. Create a virtual environment:
-   - `python3 -m venv venv`
-4. Activate the virtual environment:
-   - On Windows: `venv\Scripts\activate`
-   - On Unix or MacOS: `source venv/bin/activate`
+1. Follow steps 1 to 3 as outlined in General Installation.
-5. Install the development requirements:
+2. Install development dependencies:
    - `pip install -r requirements.txt`
-6. Manually install Playwright browsers:
+3. Manually install Playwright:
    - `playwright install`

+**Note**: The manual installation process is recommended if you encounter issues with the automatic Playwright setup or if you are contributing to TLDR project development.

 ## Usage

-After installation, you can run the application directly from the command line anywhere in your system by typing:
+After installation, you can run **TLDR** directly from the command line anywhere in your system by typing:
 `TLDR`

 Follow the on-screen prompts to enter the URL of the product documentation or guide you wish to scrape.
 The output will be saved in the `output` directory within the project folder, using a filename based on the domain and the time of scraping.